lingo-mit/website/blog/world_models/index.md

-_Thanks to Yonatan Belinkov, David Bau, Gabe Grand, Charles Jin, Belinda Li and Martin Wattenberg for comments on an early draft of this post, and to Ekin Aky&uuml;rek, Noah Goodman, Josh Tenenbaum and Lio Wong for other helpful discussions on this subject.
-Thanks also to Shiry Ginosar and other organizers of the the Simons Institute Workshop on Understanding Higher-Level Intelligence, where many of these discussions took place._
+_Thanks to Yonatan Belinkov, David Bau, Gabe Grand, Charles Jin, Belinda Li and Martin Wattenberg for comments on an early draft of this post, and to Ekin Aky&uuml;rek, Noah Goodman, Josh Tenenbaum and Lio Wong, as well as Shiry Ginosar and other participants in the the Simons Institute Workshop on Understanding Higher-Level Intelligence, for many useful discussions on this subject over the last few months._